Let-s-help-each-other/COVID19-resources/README.md

 **What do they need help with?** There is a shortage of masks.
 Please drop off extra masks at the main entrance, during visiting hours (11am-8:30pm).

 **Contact information (phone, email)**: 400 North McDowell Boulevard, Petaluma, CA 94954, 707-778-1111

+# How to contribute

+The best way to contribute is to make a pull request.
+Here's how:

+1. Click on the edit button on the top right corner of the README.md
+2. Make your changes to the resources: follow the [template](#templates) for how to add resources in the right section.
+You might also want to refer to the [guide on markdown](https://guides.github.com/features/mastering-markdown/) which tells you how to use formatting.
+This will make it much easier for people to find the resources they need.
+You can also click on *Preview changes* tab to see how your changes will look.
+3. Make a simple (maybe less than 5 words) commit message in the *Commit changes* section and an optional description below that.
+4. Ensure you pick the **Create a new branch** option below!
+5. Then click on *Propose file change*.
+This leads you to the *Open a pull request* page.
+6. The title of your pull request is automatically the name of the change you proposed in the previous page.
+You can change it; write more description; or cancel.
+7. Once you're done writing, click on *Create pull request*.

+# Other cities and areas

+To do something similar for other cities/areas/states, fork this repository by clicking on the Fork button on the top right corner, right opposite the repository name.
+This creates a copy of the repo in your own account.

+Then, you can remove the Bay Area specific information and add info particular to your own area.

+## Templates

+## Template for non-profit organization:

+### <Name of the resource>

+**County**: <Insert county>

+**City**: <Which city/cities?>

+**What do they need help with?** <Donations?
+Supplies?
+Volunteering?>

+**Contact information (phone, email)**:

+**Website**:

+## Template for resources:

+### <Name of the resource>

+**County**: <Insert county>

+**City**: <Which city/cities?>

+**What resource does it provide?** <Food?
+Shelter?
+Delivery?>

+**Contact information (phone, email)**:

+**Website**: